 “There is no such thing as good stress: that is a fact” she says.
 Employers too should be minded that under the Equality Act, they must make reasonable adjustments for employees with disabilities: and that includes mental health.

 Charlotte Beugge spent more than 20 years as the deputy personal finance editor on The Daily Telegraph and then The Daily Mail.
-A freelance since 2010, her work has appeared in national newspapers, magazines and websites.
+A freelancer since 2010, her work has appeared in national newspapers, magazines and websites.